VoronDesign/VoronUsers/printer_mods/meteyou/gcode_buttons/Readme.md

 --------------------------------------------------------------------------------
 Printing Guide
 --------------------------------------------------------------------------------
-- Print the base and lock with 4 Perimeters and it is 100% filled.
+- Print the base and lock with 4 Perimeters and 100% infill.
-- Print the cover with minimum 5 solid top and bottom layers, to get no infill pattern in it and change the filament at the beginning of layer 5 to a transparent filament (in my case it was ABS natural).
+- Print the cover with a minimum of 5 solid top and bottom layers to get no infill pattern in it and change the filament to a transparent filament at the beginning of layer 5 (in my case it was ABS natural).

 --------------------------------------------------------------------------------
 Configure your Firmware
 --------------------------------------------------------------------------------
 Include the printer_buttons.cfg in your Klipper config.
-If you use RRF, feel free and add here a config file for this firmware.
+If you use RRF, feel free to submit a config file for this mod.
 I don't use RRF so a cannot write a config file...

 --------------------------------------------------------------------------------
 Bill of Material